-LGBTI Human Rights on the UN Agenda
+Putting SOGI Human Rights on the UN Agenda

-Then, again, during the 12th session of the Open Working Group (OWG) on Sustainable Development Goals (SDG) that took place in June 2014, the UU-UNO presented a statement to the co-chairs proposing amendments to certain targets under Goal 10, which deals with inequality among social groups within countries.
-In that statement, we expressed our solidarity on the fact that even the most inclusive language, more often than not, will not suffice in securing the fundamental human rights of LGBTQI populations on the ground.
-This is why we called for explicit inclusion of LGBTQI demographics in the language of the targets.
-Although our statement was the only statement to explicitly mention LGBTQI peoples and sexual orientation and gender identity (SOGI) rights, it was well received and was also the only to receive applause.
-Check it out here!
+Again, in June 2014, the UU@UNO presented a statement regarding SOGI rights during the 12th session of the Open Working Group (OWG) on Sustainable Development Goals (SDG).
+The statement, presented to the co-chairs, proposed amendments to certain targets under Goal 10, which deals with inequality among social groups within countries.
+In that statement, the UU@UNO pointed out that even the most inclusive language will not suffice in securing fundamental rights for LGBTQ populations, and called for explicit inclusion of SOGI demographics in the language of the targets.
+Although our statement was the only statement to explicitly mention LGBTQ people and SOGI rights, it was well received and was also the only to receive applause.
+This speech proved a catalyst for the formation of a coalition of advocates for many vulnerable groups, such as those with disabilities, to work together to ensure that data on all groups is collected to ensure that all benefit from development.
+Check it out!
 Bruce's speech begins at 38:15.

-Improving LGBT Refuge and Asylum
+Improving LGBTQ Refuge and Asylum

 Approximately 80 nations criminalize same-sex relations.
 Eight apply the death penalty for homosexual acts.
 The UU@UNO works to advocate for SOGI rights at the United Nations.
 Learn more by reading our LGBT Global Action Guide.